Initial Appointment- Bariatric Workshop

 The anaesthetist will go through your medical risks and assess your requirements for a safe surgery.

+Throughout your assessment process the Psychology team will review questionnaires you complete and communicate with the rest of the bariatric team.
 The aim of this is to learn more about your eating behaviour, psychological wellbeing and support system.
-The psychologist will also discuss resources and options for further support as required.
+The psychologist may wish to talk to you directly and will organise an appointment if required.
+The psychology team can discuss resources and options for further support as required

 Some people may need to see other specialists prior to surgery to assess whether there are medical or psychological issues that could impact on their success with surgery.
 If this is the case, you will be referred onto those specialties.

 Once you have attended all your appointments, your case will be discussed during a team meeting and the most appropriate way forward will be decided.
 Although you are invited to attend the MDT, you may wish to decline by signing a waiver form.